gacrestani/Scholarly-Communications/README.md

 # Scholarly Communications

+## Collection of my academic communication products
 This repository contains my communication products, such as posters, talk slides, and papers.
+Feel free to use my communication products (respecting the MIT license).